Wireless technology is moving healthcare outside of clinics and hospitals.

 Telehealth nursing implies using telemedicine to deliver nursing care in remote locations.
 With the help of telenursing, the nurse can guide patients through non-emergency situations, for example, instruct them how to treat a minor burn or process a wound.
 Telenursing is surely more than just a phone call—it is the ability to provide accurate information at a time of need.

 The ability to receive nursing care from home makes a huge difference for some patients.
 Describing her typical day, a telehealth nurse recalled how she was able to help an oncology patient who was receiving care outside the hospital.
-She and her husband were frantic, sending 30 emails a week to the hospital physician.
+The patient and her husband were frantic, sending 30 emails a week to the hospital physician.
 With the help and guidance of the telehealth nurse, the amount of emails was reduced to one, and even that was often initiated by the physician.

 Also referred to as teletherapy, it is a process of calling or texting a psychiatrist.
-Even though speaking to someone on the screen feels awkward for some patients, for many it creates an enhanced feeling of safety, as reported by American Psychiatric Association.
-The persistent stigma attached to psychiatric disorders prevents many people from seeking help.
-Telepsychiatry can help here, as patients do not need to physically visit the office.
-Also, they are more likely to open up over the video than in person.
+Even though speaking to someone on the screen feels awkward for some patients, for many it creates an enhanced feeling of safety, as reported by

 Nowadays, telepsychiatry software is capable of offering a multitude of features including patient-psychiatrist interactions, diagnosis, and medication management, enabling the patient to attend group therapies, and allowing the psychiatrist to get a second opinion.
 This is especially helpful to psychiatrists operating in rural areas.